 Do you know what else is awesome?
 Transparency.

 In this case, transparency means acknowledging that each business is coming to the table with different needs and email newsletter tools (including our own) are hardly one-size-fits-all.

 The key is finding the tool that works for you and your business.
 Use the following list to help you understand your options and find the right fit.

 28 Email Newsletter Tools for Marketers in 2021

 TinyLetter is a simple, no-frills email newsletter tool geared mostly toward writers of personal newsletters.
 Think of someone writing a family newsletter or a musician who wants to connect with her fans.
 This tool does not offer advanced reporting or other business-grade features.
 For that, they point users to their parent company, Mailchimp.

 Image source: Tiny Letter | www.tinyletter.com

 LinkedIn offers a newsletter creation tool as part of its platform.
 This isn’t technically an email newsletter, but it works in a similar way.

-Pricing: Free for up to 250 emails a month; Starts at $11.89 a month for Pro plan
+Pricing: The free plan is up to 250 emails a month; Starts at $11.89 a month for Pro plan